 When a customer invokes your skill on an Alexa built-in phone, an Alexa Mobile Accessory (such as Echo Buds), or the Alexa app, your skill can use Alexa for Apps to launch your app or website directly on the customer's phone.
 The following diagram shows the mobile request flow for a City Guide custom skill.

 - An Alexa app customer says, "Alexa, ask City Guide to search for coffee" on their iPhone or Android phone.

 - The Alexa app sends the request to the City Guide skill.
 The skill checks for the presence of a

 directLaunchfield in the

-- The City Guide skill decides to send the customer to the City Guide app, by using a managed skill connection request to send an iOS or Android deep link to the Alexa for Apps skill.
+- The City Guide skill decides to send the customer to the City Guide app.
+The skill uses a managed skill connection request to send an iOS or Android deep link to the Alexa for Apps skill.
 Along with the link, it sends a mandatory topic and other custom fields.
-The topic is a prompt helps the customer know what the deep-link does, for example, "See search results."
+The topic is a prompt that helps the customer know what the deep-link does, for example, "See search results."
 On an iPhone, the City Guide skill might request to send a universal link of

 https://www.cityguide.com/search?search_terms=coffee.
 For details about the connection request, see Alexa for Apps V2 Skill Connection Request Reference.

-- The Alexa app uses the universal link to open the City Guide app, and then takes the user to the search results for coffee.
+- The Alexa app uses the universal link to open the City Guide app, and then takes the customer to the search results for coffee.